"The steadfast love of the Lord never ceases, his mercies never come to an end; they are new every morning; great is his faithfulness."

 When everyone has arrived at the funeral venue, the coffin will be carried by the pall-bearers, (who could be family or friends), into the building or onto the burial site, depending on where the funeral is to take place.

 If the funeral is in a crematorium or in a church, music can be played as the coffin is carried in.
 You may prefer no music, and that is fine too.
-If you wish to use recorded music then please do provide this to us as an MP3 via email or USB Memory Stick.
+If you wish to use recorded music in the Church then please do provide this to us as an MP3 via email or USB Memory Stick.

 Some funerals taking place outdoors have included live music at this point, such as a flautist or trumpeter, to accompany the coffin to the graveside.
 But it’s also fine to have no music at all.
 The minister may also say some words of comfort and hope as the coffin is being carried.